PajoHack/eChapter-bookstore-PP5/README.md

 - Accessibility: Find and purchase books with ease from any device.
 - Affordability: Competitive pricing and special offers to make reading more affordable.
 - Diversity: Access to a broad range of titles across various genres and themes.
-- Personalization: Tailored recommendations and a user-friendly interface for a unique shopping experience.
+- Personalization: A user-friendly interface for a unique shopping experience.
 - Support: Efficient customer support to assist with inquiries and issues.

 [Back to the top](#)